vigviswa/PHP-MySQL/README.md

 DB Name: HW3
 Table Name: BabyNames

+# Implementing REST API using PHP

-# PHP-MYSQL Encoding the Result as a JSON Object
+## PHP-MYSQL Encoding the Result as a JSON Object

 In this update to the original code, under 'index.php', the results of the data in the MYSQL table are fetched and encoded as a Json Object.